nbwzx/commutator.py/README.md

 See more examples at `example.py`

-Decompose algorithms in commutator notation with Python using the standard CPython interpreter is not recommended.
+Decomposing algorithms in commutator notation with Python using the standard CPython interpreter is not recommended.
 We recommend using PyPy for performance reasons.

 ## Contributors